crftbt/EveryByteCounts.org/README.md

 ## Additional Information

+### Request an Operating System Benchmark
+Request a benchmark of an Operating System by submitting a new [Issue](https://github.com/crftbt/EveryByteCounts.org/issues).

 ### Multiple Terminals Without a Window Manager
 It's possible to show multiple terminals on a screen without a Window Manager using a Terminal Multiplexer like tmux or screen.